piloMeans/tinyconfig/README.md

 ### update

 Add the `vimrc` file recently used.
 And if you want to make it work, you need to download the [gruvbox.vim](https://github.com/morhetz/gruvbox).

+And you also need to install the [vundle](https://github.com/VundleVim/Vundle.vim)